Pakistan suicide car bombing kills one police official, injures others | Law-Order

 The car was packed with explosives and headed for a high-value target in the capital, the interior ministry said in a statement, giving no further details.
 "Had the car reached its target, it would have caused heavy losses," Interior Minister Rana Sanaullah told Geo News TV.

-The capital was on high-alert due to threats of such an attack and a big tragedy was averted with timely intervention, the minister said.
+The capital was already on high-alert due to threats of such an attack, the minister said.
+"Law enforcement's timely intervention averted a bloodbath," Prime Minister Shehbaz Sharif said in a statement.

 The bombing took place near police headquarters on a main road that leads to government buildings housing the country's parliament and high offices.
+Pakistani Taliban claimed the car bombing, saying it was revenge for the killing of one of their leaders.

-Pakistani Taliban claimed responsibility in a text message sent to a Reuters reporter.
-The militants known as Tehreek-e-Taliban Pakistan (TTP), an umbrella group of Sunni Islamist and sectarian groups, have ramped up attacks since calling off a ceasefire with the government last month.
+"We take responsibility for the suicide attack against the enemy of Islam," said a statement from the militants known as Tehreek-e-Taliban Pakistan (TTP), an umbrella group of Sunni Islamist and sectarian groups.
+TTP has ramped up attacks after last month calling off a ceasefire that was brokered by the Afghan Taliban in May.

-Afghan Taliban had brokered the ceasefire.
-The bombing came two days after a Pakistani military operation killed 25 TTP militants after a standoff at a counter-terrorism facility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)